mdawar/pubsub/README.md

 // The message is sent sequentially to the subscribers that are ready to receive it
 // and the others are skipped.
 //
+// NOTE: Message delivery is not guaranteed. broker.TryPublish(Message{
+  Topic: "events",
-// Note: Message delivery is not guaranteed. broker.TryPublish("events", "A message that may not be delivered")
+  Payload: "A message that may not be delivered",
+})

 // Buffered subscriptions can be used for guaranteed delivery with a non-blocking publish.
 //
 // Publish will still block if any subscription's channel buffer is full, or any of the
-// subscriptions is an unbuffered channel. sub := broker.SubscribeWithCapacity(1, "events") broker.Publish(context.TODO(), "events", "Guaranteed delivery message")
+// subscriptions is an unbuffered channel. sub := broker.SubscribeWithCapacity(1, "events") broker.Publish(context.TODO(), Message{
+  Topic: "events",
+  Payload: "Guaranteed delivery message",
+})
 ```

 #### Messages